What They Are and Why They Matter in Your Handmade Business

 Think of overhead as the backstage crew of your handmade business.

-They’re not stitched, glued, cast, crocheted, printed, or woven into anything you sell…..
+They’re not stitched, glued, cast, crocheted, printed, poured, painted, or woven into one specific item.

 But without them?
 Your whole business falls apart.